Common Allergy Triggers in Dogs - Identifying & Treating

 Skin Irritation

-Skin irritation is one of dogs' most common symptoms of allergic reactions.
+Skin irritation is one of the most common symptoms of allergic reactions in dogs.

 This can include: